 A New Year’s Day hike through the ruins of Wonderland Ranch in Joshua Tree National Park after a fresh snowfall.

-Whether you call it the Ohlson House, the Wonderland Ranch or Uncle Willie’s Health Food Store, the pink ruins near the Wall Street Mill trail are incredibly beautiful, especially with fresh snow on the ground.
+The pink ruins near the Wall Street Milltrail known as the Wonderland Ranch are incredibly beautiful, especially with fresh snow on the ground.

 Ghost driving through a forest of Joshua Trees.